deadlyvipers/dojo_rules/introduction.md

-Hello, this is an intro to my codeschool introduction markdown
+Hello, this is an intro to my codeschool introduction markdown.

+I really like the Git and JavaScript paths.